A lifejacket lays left behind on a beach.

 Personal Injuries on Cruise Ships

 The same laws and regulations apply if you’re hurt while aboard a cruise ship.
 However, it’s important to note that cruise lines almost always require that you file a claim in Miami, as this is where most of their headquarters are located.
-This requirement will stand even if you never stepped foot in Miami or anywhere else in Florida before, during, or after the cruise.
+This requirement will stand even if you’ve never stepped foot in Miami or anywhere else in Florida before, during, or after the cruise.
 Read the cruise line’s policies before you file a claim in any state other than Florida.

-The Jones Act
+Understanding the Jones Act

-Federal Statute 46 USC section 883 – better known as The Jones Act – made it easier for seamen to gain compensation for their work injuries.
+Federal Statute 46 U.S.C. section 883—better known as The Jones Act—made it easier for seamen to gain compensation for their work injuries.
 This statute allowed workers aboard vessels to be covered under the Federal Employers Liability Act (FELA), which previously applied only to railroad workers.

 Under the Jones Act, the employer of workers on a vessel can be held liable for injuries arising due to negligence.
 The employer may be held at fault for injuries caused entirely or partially by the negligence of themselves, officers, agents, or other employees.
 This may include faulty equipment or unsafe conditions on board the ship or boat.
-Even if the crew member is between shifts (but still aboard the vessel) when they get injured, the employer may still be found liable.
+Even if the crew member is between shifts (but aboard the vessel) when they get injured, the employer may still be found liable.

 It’s important to note that not all crew members may be eligible for injury compensation under the Jones Act.
 Ineligible persons may include:

-• Employees engaged in a joint venture.
-If the crewmember stands to gain from the venture (rather than being paid a set amount as a crew member), the master of the vessel will not be responsible for their injuries.
+• Employees engaged in a joint venture: If the crew member stands to gain from the venture (rather than being paid a set amount as a crew member), the master of the vessel will not be responsible for their injuries.

-• Volunteer yacht crew members.
-If a crew member on a yacht is a volunteer and unpaid, the Jones Act does not apply.
+• Volunteer yacht crew members: If a crew member on a yacht is a volunteer and unpaid, the Jones Act does not apply.
 The act does apply, however, to paid crew members aboard a pleasure yacht.

-Damages Available Under the Jones Act
+What Damages Can I Recover Under the Jones Act?

 • Loss of income